ngageoint/SWIRSignalDetection/README.md

-This code uses nVidia’s GPU CUDA API to run a spectral signature comparison between a provided spectral library file and a signature the user provides.
+SWIR Signal Detection uses nVidia’s GPU CUDA API to run a spectral signature comparison between a provided spectral library file and a signature the user provides.
 The actual comparison is carried out by a cosine similarity metric.

 This code is used in support of the spectral library code found here: